Partial Recovery for Top-$k$ Ranking: Optimality of MLE and Sub-Optimality of Spectral Method: Results for the MLE

 Let us give some comments on the assumptions and conclusions of Theorem \ref{thm:MLE-estimation}.
 We have established that the MLE achieves the error rates $O\left(\frac{1}{pL}\right)$ and $O\left(\frac{\log n}{npL}\right)$ for the squared $\ell_2$ loss and the squared $\ell_{\infty}$ loss, respectively.
 Both error rates are known to be optimal in the literature \citep{negahban2017rank,chen2019spectral}.
 Since the BTL model (\ref{eq:BTL-theta}) is defined through pairwise differences of $\theta_i^*$'s, the model parameter is only identifiable up to a constant shift.
 We therefore require both $\mathds{1}_{n}^T\wh{\theta}=0$ and $\mathds{1}_{n}^T\theta^*=0$ so that the two vectors are properly aligned.
 Note that the results for parameter estimation do not need a positive $\Delta$, and we only assume $\theta^*\in \Theta(k,0,\kappa)$.
 The condition $p\geq c_0\frac{\log n}{n}$ is imposed for the random graph $A$ to be well behaved in terms of both its degrees and the eigenvalues of the graph Laplacian.
 In fact, $p\gtrsim \frac{\log n}{n}$ is necessary to ensure the random graph is connected.
-Otherwise, ranking would be impossible.
+Otherwise, ranking and parameter estimation would be impossible due to the identifiability issue caused by the lack of comparison between disconnected graph components.
 In the rest of the paper, some of the results will require a slightly stronger condition $\frac{np}{\log n}\rightarrow\infty$, but we will give very detailed remarks on when and why it will be needed.
 Last but not least, we require that the dynamic range $\kappa$ to be bounded by a constant.
 One can certainly allow $\kappa$ to tend to infinity, but the rates (\ref{eq:main-l2}) and (\ref{eq:main-linf}) would depend on $\kappa$ exponentially \citep{negahban2017rank,chen2019spectral}.
 This is because the eigenvalues of the Hessian of the objective function of (\ref{eq:pure-MLE}) will be exponentially small when $\kappa$ diverges.
-In fact, when $\kappa\rightarrow\infty$, we do not believe MLE will leads to optimal error rates for parameter estimation.
-We conjecture that there exists a better algorithm that can achieve the optimal rates in this more general setting.
+In fact, when $\kappa\rightarrow\infty$, it is not clear whether MLE still leads to optimal error rates for parameter estimation.
 In this paper, we will focus on the case $\kappa=O(1)$.
 We will see in later theorems that even with $\kappa=O(1)$, the exact value of $\kappa$ still plays a fundamental role in top-$k$ ranking.

 To the best of our knowledge, Theorem \ref{thm:MLE-estimation} is the first result in the literature that gives optimal rates for parameter estimation by \textit{vanilla} MLE under the BTL model.
 Previous results in the literature including \cite{chen2015spectral,negahban2017rank,chen2019spectral} all work with regularized MLE